Great Valley is dedicated to missions

 The goal of BEE World is to help the church fulfill the Great Commission by providing high quality Biblical training that equips and multiplies servant leaders in restricted access countries.
 These leaders and pastors want this training but cannot go to a Bible college or seminary in their setting.
 BEE World uses a proven, Bible-based curriculum that trains the leaders to understand Scripture more profoundly, to do their job better, and to train others also.
 The result is multiplying churches with greater Biblical depth and maturity.
 (Note: BEE = Biblical Education by Extension).

 Rich serves as a Course Facilitator and “commutes” four times a year to India to bring the Bible college to the students.
 During the pandemic he has been meeting with one key group regularly on Zoom.
 The students are pastors, church planters, or women’s ministry leaders, almost all first-generation converts.
 They study the course materials in their own language and also teach them to groups of other leaders and potential leaders.
 Rich lives near Denver, Colorado with his wife, Becky.
 Their adult children, Ian and Chris and their families, live nearby them.
 Rich grew up at Great Valley and his parents, the late Peter and Isabelle, were active members.

 Mark and Anne Marie Winz

 "All this is for your benefit, so that the grace that is reaching more and more people may cause thanksgiving to overflow to the glory of God." - 2 Corinthians 4:15

 Cru’s purpose is to help build spiritual movements everywhere, so everyone knows someone who truly follows Jesus.
-Mark and Anne Marie help disciple believers through publishing.
+Mark and Anne Marie help make disciples through publishing.
 Mark serves as a project manager, helping Cru’s commendations professionals on several different teams coordinate their work.
-He also serves as managing editor for Cru Storylines and other online publications.
+He also serves as managing editor for Cru Storylines.
 Anne Marie works with The International School Project, a Cru ministry that equips educators in 30 countries to make disciples and start communities for teachers.
 They also teach Writing for Life classes, training writers for Christian organizations.
 Over the last 35 years, both have served as writers, correspondents from Asia, and editors.